 - If your previous application was rejected you must wait at least one year after the date that the original, complete, application was submitted.
 This date is included in the letter sent to you after the application has been considered.

 - If your application was withdrawn (or an application is lapsed) you may reapply at any time.

-- In both cases, it is recommended that you discuss your new request with your Grants Officer and receive feedback on your previous application.
+- In both cases, it is recommended that you discuss your new request with your Funding Manager and receive feedback on your previous application.